Hurting Yourself

 Frequently Asked Questions (FAQs)

-What is hurting yourself a sign of?
+What is hurting yourself?

-Is hurting yourself a common behavior?
+Is hurting yourself a sign of mental illness?

 Can hurting yourself lead to serious injury?